 Content Focused Coaching

-Content-focused coaching provides teachers with individualized and situation-specific assistance focused on literacy content, pedagogy, and student learning.
+Content focused coaching provides teachers with individualized and situation specific assistance focused on literacy content, pedagogy, and children’s learning.

 - Teachers must be provided with and understand the theory supporting a strategy.

 - Teachers must have the opportunity to watch a skillful demonstration of the strategy.

 - Teachers must be given time to practice the strategy.